Content Styling

 Code Blocks

-A backtick (`) starts or stops an inline code-block: Enter ls to list directory contents.
+A backtick (`) starts or stops an inline code-.
+For example, enter ls to list directory contents.
 Using three ` backticks on a line starts or stops a multi-line block:

 This is a multi-line code block.